CuddlyBunion341/zhaw-moodle-video-downloader/README.md

 1. Navigate to a Moodle page with Kaltura videos (e.g., `moodle.zhaw.ch`)
 2. **Important:** Click play on each video and let it load for a few seconds
-3. Look for the "⎘ Copy" button on the top-right of the video player
+3. Look for the "Copy ffmpeg command" button on the top-right of the video player
 4. Click the button to copy the ffmpeg command to your clipboard
 5. Open a terminal and paste the command
 6. The video will download to `~/Downloads/`